Sohila-Hashem/calculator/readme.md

 # Calculator

 ## overview:
-This is a basic calculator with a coverage for the most of the edge cases
+basic calculator with a coverage for most of the edge cases

 ## technologies used
 - HTML5